zephir-lang/zephir-docs/tr-tr/config.md

 ## extra

-Contains extra settings that also can be passed, as is, on the command line.
-Currently, that's `export-clases` (generate headers for accessing your classes from other C code), and `indent` (select between using `tabs` or `spaces` to indent code in generated files):
+Contains extra settings that also can be passed, as is, [on the command line](/0.11/en/command-line).
+Currently, that's:

+- `export-classes` - generate headers for accessing your classes from other C code
+- `indent` - select between using `tabs` or `spaces` to indent code in generated files

 ```json
 {